blockspacer/image-test/README.md

 All spellings are North American, but measurements are in centimetres.

-There are four global arrays indexed by enums, used to hold user-configurable settings: `::gNums` (for floats), `::gStrings`, `::gColors`, and `::gBools`. `The global.h` file also contains some debugging macros.
+There are four global arrays indexed by enums, used to hold user-configurable settings: `::gNums` (for floats), `::gStrings`, `::gColors`, and `::gBools`. `The global.h` file also contains some debugging macros, and common convenience functions.
 A global is also used for the program's single App object as i couldn't figure out how to pass arguments to Emscripten's main loop function.
 Another global contains the pixel memory that text is drawn onto before being sent to the graphics card.

 There's a neat trick for embedding GLSL code files inside your compiled binaries near the bottom of `GlContext.cpp`.